castlecms/castle.cms/docs/upgrade.rst

 ------------------

 - copy zodb to environment with py 2.7 + castle.cms 3.x
-- migrate zodb
+- run: `bin/zodb-py3migrate-analyze path/to/Data.fs`
+- run: `bin/zodbupdate --pack --convert-py3 --file path/to/Data.fs`
-- move to py 3 env
+- copy/paste the zodb/blobstorage to new env with py 3/castle cms 3

 References